 8. Image SEO

-Image optimization often takes a back seat in SEO, however it helps to set the theme of a page and can bring in significant traffic; more so in very visual markets.
-Take the redesign as an opportunity to review where you are and to add optimization going forwards.
+Image optimisation often takes a back seat in SEO, however it helps to set the theme of a page and can bring in significant traffic; more so in very visual markets.
+Take the redesign as an opportunity to review where you are and to add optimisation going forwards.

 Remember when reviewing your old site to look at whether traffic is coming in for image search.
 Make sure you preserve any image ranks where possible, bringing forward the images – and how they are used on a page – into your new site so as not to reduce traffic.

 You can check this under Google Search Console > Performance > Image Search.